nl-design-system/documentatie/figma/figma-design-tokens.md

     2. To load and synchronise the white-label design tokens, together with the tokens from other NL Design System contributors go to the **Sync** panel and select **GitHub** underneath Token Storage.

 For pulling from and pushing your tokens to HitHub a couple of credentials are needed.
 1. The __Name__ field takes a unique name you can specifiy yourself.
 This can be the name of your organisation or design system.
 2. See note below to obtain the Personal Access Token.
 3. The repository should point to `nl-design-system/figma-designtokens`.
 4. The default branch is `main`.
-    5. The file path should point to you design token JSON in the format `__organisationname__.tokens.json`.
+5. The file path should point to you design token JSON in the format `organisationname.tokens.json`, where `organisationname` is the unique name given to your JSON file.

 [Contact Rogier](mailto:rogier.barendregt@ictu.nl) to obtain the necessary access key.